gabrielziegler3/gabrielziegler3.github.io/_pages/about.md

   - /about.html
 ---

-I am a Software Engineer with 4+ years of experience in Machine Learning Engineering and currently enrolled in the MSc.
-Data Science & Artificial Intelligence at the Eindhoven University of Technology as a scholar.
+I am a Software Engineer with 5 years of experience in Machine Learning Engineering and currently enrolled in the MSc.
+Data Science & Artificial Intelligence at Aalto University as a scholar.

 ## Awards